Mark and Sue Adams answer your most frequently asked questions on growing and caring for tomato plants.

 How are Heirloom, Hybrid and Grafted Tomatoes Different?

-An heirloom tomato is a tomato plant that is more than 50 years old.
+An heirloom tomato is a tomato variety that is more than 50 years old.
 The seeds have been passed down from generation to generation.
 When you save the seeds from your heirloom tomato and plant them you will get the same tomato again.
 These tomatoes tend to be “ugly”, but flavorful.

 A hybrid tomato is bred by crossing varieties.
 These tomatoes are designed to be more disease resistant and yield higher amounts of fruit.
 Saving seeds from a hybrid tomato and then planting them will not necessarily give you the same tomato plant.
 Hybrid tomato plants will yield a more uniform fruit with improved traits.